 Inaamulhaq

 Inaamulhaq is an Indian actor, best known for Tamil cinema.
-Inaamulhaq began their career in 2009.
+Inaamulhaq began their career in 2009 and has been a prominent figure in the industry for over 17 years.
 With 30 credits to their name and an average audience rating of 6.5, Inaamulhaq remains one of the most prolific and celebrated talents in the industry.
 Spanning 10+ years, Inaamulhaq's career remains one of the longest and most celebrated in Tamil cinema.

 Career Milestones